OBOFoundry/OBOFoundry.github.io/ontology/ngbo.md

   github: dalalghamdi
   label: Dalia Alghamdi
   orcid: 0000-0002-2801-0767
-description: "The Next Generation Biobanking Ontology (NGBO) is an open application ontology representing contextual data about omics digital assets in biobank.
-The ontology focuses on capturing the information about three main activities: wet bench analysis used to generate omics data, bioinformatics analysis used to analyze and interpret data, and data management."
+description: 'The Next Generation Biobanking Ontology (NGBO) is an open application ontology representing contextual data about omics digital assets in biobank.
+The ontology focuses on capturing the information about three main activities: wet bench analysis used to generate omics data, bioinformatics analysis used to analyze and interpret data, and data management.'
 domain: investigations
 homepage: https://github.com/Dalalghamdi/NGBO
 issue_requested: 1819